 - You can hire a tracing or debt collection agency.

-Reapplying if your previous attempt was unsuccessful
+Reapplying to MBIE if your previous attempt was unsuccessful

-You can reactivate your application if your previous attempt was unsuccessful.
+You can reactivate your application with MBIE if your previous attempt was unsuccessful.
 You can also reactivate your application if MoJ couldn’t serve notice of enforcement proceedings to your debtor at the address provided to them.

 We recommend that you wait 3 months before you reactivate your application, to allow time for new information to become available.

-Asking other government agencies
+Applying to other government agencies

 Preventing problems in the future